-I had an uncle who was a Catholic missionary in Angola.
-One autumn, while I was still a child living in Wetaskiwin, he called us on the phone.
-He promised to come in spring to visit us in Canada.
-Having never met this uncle, his promised visit gave me great joy.
+My uncle was a Catholic missionary in Angola.
+One autumn, when I was a child, he called us and promised to visit us in the Spring.
+Having never met this uncle, I joyfully looked forward to his visit.

 Unfortunately, my uncle had enemies.
-The communist government in Angola hated him for being a Christian and had a military vehicle "accidentally" kill him just a few days before Christmas.
-Death prevented my uncle from keeping his promise.
-Death prevented me from having joy.
+The communist government in Angola hated him for being a Christian and "accidentally" killed him just a few days before Christmas.
+Death kept my uncle from keeping his promise.
+Death prevented me from experiencing joy.

-Jesus promised his followers many wonderful things: the forgiveness of sins, freedom from their enemies, everlasting life with God, etc. All these promises gave his disciples great joy.
+Jesus promised his followers many wonderful things, such as the forgiveness of sins, freedom from their enemies, and everlasting life with God.
+All these promises filled His disciples with joy.
 But Jesus' enemies killed him.
 What happened to all of Jesus' promises?
 Did they die with him on the cross?
-No, just the opposite!
-You see, Jesus is not like my uncle or any other human.
-Death could not prevent him from keeping his promises because death could not prevent him from returning to life.
+No, not at all!
+You see, unlike my uncle, death could not keep Jesus from fulfilling His promises, because death could not prevent Him from returning to life.

-With the Gospel of St. Matthew as our guide, let us discover why death cannot take away our true joy under the theme Rejoice!
+With the Gospel of St. Matthew as our guide, let us discover why even death cannot take away our joy under the theme Rejoice!
 Jesus is Risen: 1) To show His enemies powerless!
 2) To fulfill His promises!
 3) To give His followers joy!